Enabling GDPR: Celebrus Creates Automated Path to Compliance for EnterprisesSunbury-on-Thames, 8th November 2017

 - Effective automation of citizen GDPR requests negates the need for teams of compliance staff

 Celebrus, the leading provider of real-time enterprise Customer Data Platform (CDP) technology, has outlined the path for enterprises wrestling with the challenge of GDPR (EU General Data Protection Regulation) compliance.
 Creating a flexible approach to compliant customer data capture, Celebrus is accelerating GDPR initiatives for clients and assisting those yet to start to remove the obstacles to progress.

-The Celebrus CDP creates first party real-time customer profiles at scale by capturing, transforming and delivering data about individuals’ behaviours and experiences across digital channels.
-This capability enables businesses to have confidence in the quality, accuracy and compliance of their customer insight data and allows them to use it as the foundation for harmonising that data across their customer applications.
+The Celebrus CDP creates first party real-time customer profiles at scale by capturing, transforming and delivering data about individuals’ behaviors and experiences across digital channels.
+This capability enables businesses to have confidence in the quality, accuracy and compliance of their customer insight data and allows them to use it as the foundation for harmonizing that data across their customer applications.

 The Celebrus approach promotes clear choice for visitors to digital channels by providing a mechanism for granular selection of the areas for which they wish to provide consent while simplifying withdrawal of permissions against their areas of concern.
 In addition, consent can be changed by users at any time and dynamically reflected in applications used by other channels.

 Furthermore, the potential for GDPR compliance costs to rapidly escalate is reduced significantly by an automated, self-service approach to requests from citizens to receive their data in a useful, readable and portable format (Article 20 of the EU General Data Protection Regulation).
 This means that not only can enterprises scale their customer data systems to comply with this regulation, they can also avoid the need for establishing extensive, costly teams of people dedicated to servicing citizen data requests.